evanfoss/epl_fiberamp/README.md

 ## Development

 Most frequently along the auditory path of cadaver ears.
 The sensor was a fiberoptic line with a thin gold coating deposited onto it's end viaan evaporation process.
 The original concept was proved by Lisa Olsen's team earlier.
-The electronics for this were however started with a clean sheet by Evan Foss.
-The reasoning was simple, the original design and a revised update from EPL earlier were very old and both had seen numerous itterations that added amplifier stages haphazardly.
+The electronics for this were however started with a clean sheet by Evan Foss and the DC filter network from the earlier EPL revision by Ishmael S. W. The reasoning was simple, the original design and a revised update from EPL earlier were very old and both had seen numerous itterations that added amplifier stages haphazardly.
 There was also the issue of stability.
 The earlier EPL update was about 15 years old at least and it was known for periodically becoming unstable and self oscillating for unknown reasons.

 ### Alternate Versions and Experiments